 168 hours a week – sleep (56 hours) – work (40 hours) – personal (24 hours) – commuting (10 hours) = 38 extra hours.

 Once you have the equation figured out, look at where those “extra hours” are going.
 Is it watching TV?
 Talking on the phone?
 Surfing the Internet?
 You may need to use an online tool like toggl to help you track where your time is going.

-There are so many time consuming tasks that we do over, and over again, every-single-month.
+There are so many time-consuming tasks that we do over, and over again, every-single-month.
 Regain back this time by streamlining processes in your life.
 Put all of your bills on automatic bill pay to your credit card, so that you’re only writing one check a month.
 Create a FAQ for your business, so that you’re not having to answer the same questions over and over again.
 Create auto-responders and email signatures that convey important information, again saving you time responding to queries.
 Are you always making trips to the grocery store?
-Use a food delivery service like Greenling, where you can get seasonal produce, meats and dairy products delivered to your house weekly.
+Use a food delivery service like Imperfect Produce, where you can get seasonal fruits and veggies delivered to your house weekly.